An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Numerical results

 \subsection{Convergence of the multi-constrained Sinkhorn algorithm}

 In Figure~\ref{fig:data_numerical_convergence}, we artificially created (butterfly) arbitrages by increasing the volatilities around the money by $30\%$.
 Numerical illustration of Proposition~\ref{prop:convergence_sinkhorn} can be found in Figure~\ref{fig:convergence_sinkhorn_and_heatmap}.
-We performed Algorithm~\ref{algo:multiconstrainedsinkhorn} starting from the stressed configuration described by Figure~\ref{fig:data_numerical_convergence}, with $\varepsilon=1$ and $\mathcal{E}_{\mathrm{tol}}=5\times10^{-6}$. $M_\varepsilon$ was obtained using SciPy's solver \textit{minimize} with the method \textit{SLSQP}.
+We performed Algorithm~\ref{algo:multiconstrainedsinkhorn} starting from the stressed configuration described by Figure~\ref{fig:data_numerical_convergence}, with $\varepsilon=1$ and $\mathcal{E}_{\mathrm{tol}}=5\times10^{-6}$. $\Mbf_\varepsilon$ was obtained using SciPy's solver \textit{minimize} with the method \textit{SLSQP}.
 In this toy example, $R=14$.
-In Figure~\ref{fig:convergence_sinkhorn_and_heatmap}, on the left, we see that the distance between $M_{n,R-1}$ and $M_\varepsilon$ is monotonically decreasing to zero.
-However, it is not clear that the rate of convergence is linear, as for the usual Sinkhorn algorithm.
-On the right, we see that if we zoom in residual errors between $M_{n,R-1}$ ($n\approx 1000$) and $M_\varepsilon$, both matrices are very close, confirming empirically that the algorithm estimates what is expected.
+In Figure~\ref{fig:convergence_sinkhorn_and_heatmap}, on the left, we see that the distance between $\Mbf_{n,R-1}$ and $\Mbf_\varepsilon$ is monotonically decreasing to zero.
+However, it is not clear that the rate of convergence is linear, as is the case for the usual Sinkhorn algorithm.
+On the right, we highlight the residual errors between $\Mbf_{n,R-1}$ ($n\approx 1000$) and $\Mbf_\varepsilon$.
+Both matrices are very close, confirming empirically that the algorithm estimates what is expected.

-Figure~\ref{fig:convergence_criterion} gives an idea of the relation between the stopping criterion $\mathcal{E}(n,R-1)$ and the distance to the optimum $\norm{M_{n,R-1}-M_\varepsilon}{F}$, in the toy example of Figure~\ref{fig:data_numerical_convergence}.
-As a rule of thumb, we can retain that empirically, $\norm{M_{n,R-1}-M_\varepsilon}{F} = \mathcal{O}\left(\mathcal{E}(n,R-1)\right)$.
+Figure~\ref{fig:convergence_criterion} gives an idea of the relation between the stopping criterion $\mathcal{E}(n,R-1)$ and the distance to the optimum $\norm{\Mbf_{n,R-1}-\Mbf_\varepsilon}{F}$, in the toy example of Figure~\ref{fig:data_numerical_convergence}.
+As a rule of thumb, we can retain that, empirically, $\norm{\Mbf_{n,R-1}-\Mbf_\varepsilon}{F} = \mathcal{O}\left(\mathcal{E}(n,R-1)\right)$.